Ms Claire Pearce

 School of Geography, Earth and Environmental Sciences (Faculty of Science and Engineering)

-To manage the delivery of the exciting new Plymouth Materials Characterisation Project,funded by ERDF, which brings 3D analysis and imaging on the nano-scale, to the Heart of the South West, through PEMC.
+To manage the delivery of the exciting new Plymouth Materials Characterisation Project (PMCP),funded by the European Regional Development Fund (ERDF), which brings 3D analysis and imaging on the nano-scale, to the Heart of the South West, through PEMC.

-The project specifically brings FIB-SEM to the south west – i.e. 'focused-ion beam,scanning electron microscope'.
-Rather than using just one beam to gather data, image and analyse a sample, the FIB-SEM also uses a secondary beam, to cut (mill) the object simultaneously.
+The project specifically brings FIB-SEM to the south west – i.e. 'focused ion beam - scanning electron microscope'.
+Rather than using just one beam to gather data, image and analyse a sample, the FIB-SEM also uses a second beam, to cut (mill) the object.
 This means that the FIB-SEM is able to image and cut through an object whilst analysing, and therefore build a 3D stack of data representing that sample.
 The new FIB-SEM also accurately collects this data at the nano-metre scale.

 This is new to PEMC; our existing instrumentation includes scanning electron microscopes (SEM), which scan the surface of the object and transmission electron microscopes (TEM) which look through thinly prepared samples.
 Therefore, the FIB-SEM takes PEMC into a new era of capability and precision, initially for use by Devon companies (thanks to European funding) in partnership with our technical specialists.